BLMS Supplemental Guidelines

 PE attire will include a gray (no logos) t-shirt and plain navy or black athletic shorts, appropriate athletic shoes* and athletic socks.
 Please have sweats available for cold weather days.
 Gray BLMS t-shirts and navy shorts are available for purchase through the Bookkeeper and during Bulldog Business Days.

-Personal Communication Devices (e.g. Cell Phones, Smart Watches)
+Personal Communication Devices (e.g. Cell Phones, Smart Watches, Gaming Devices)

-• Students may use a classroom or office landline if they need to reach a parent/caregiver.
-In an emergency, parents/caregivers may pass messages on to students by contacting the main office.
+- Students may use a classroom or office landline if they need to reach a parent/guardian/caretaker.
+In an emergency, parent/guardian/caretakers may pass messages on to students by contacting the main office.

-• Headphones, earbuds and other listening devices may only be used before and after school hours and must be stored out-of-sight during the school day.
-Headphones used with a district-issued computer can be used for academic purposes during the day with teacher or staff permission.
+- Headphones, earbuds and other listening devices may only be used before the first bell and after school ends, and must be stored out-of-sight during the school day.
+Wired headphones, used with a district-issued computer, can be used for academic purposes with teacher or staff permission.
+Wireless headphones and earbuds are prohibited during the school day.

 Cell phones and headphones that are not stored out-of-sight and in silent mode during the school day will be confiscated by staff members and brought to the main office for students to pick up at the end of the day.
 When students pick up their devices, they will review the cell phone/headphone policy and sign out their device(s).
 After the first confiscation, the following may occur:

-• 3rd confiscation of device(s): Student will pick up their device at the end of the day and parents/caregivers will be contacted.
+- 3rd confiscation of device(s): Student will pick up their device at the end of the day and parent/guardian/caretakers will be contacted.
 Students will serve a lunch detention as a consequence.

-• 4th confiscation of device(s): Parents/caregivers will be contacted to pick up the device(s) from school.
+- 4th confiscation of device(s): Parent/guardian/caretakers will be contacted to pick up the device(s) from school.
 Students will serve a lunch detention as a consequence.

 Note: The administration reserves the right to adjust these consequences on a case-by-case basis if needed.
 For example, extreme behaviors that break the law or engaging in bullying or harassment of other students may result in suspension.